eduarddotgg/adm-dev-kit/_docs/introduction.md

 	| - component-2.js // includes component-2.pug, component-2.sass
 app.js // includes component-1, component-2
 ```

 ##### Pros:

 SPA provides true component driven development.
 It’s really easy to maintain projects, reuse components, etc.

 ##### Cons:

 The main problem with SPA is that it is single page application, this means that everything is bundled to js file.

 ### ADM DEV KIT

 ADM DEV KIT is mostly like SPA, but it doesn’t bundles everything into one JS file.
 Instead it builds everything separately.
 Let’s look closer how it works.

-Basic ADM DEV KIT project has main files that represents websites main section like “Home Page”, “About Page”, “Contacts”, etc. Let’s we would like to develop “Home Page” which could be ```index.pug``` which includes some ```hello-world``` component.
+Basic ADM DEV KIT project has main files that represents website's main section like “Home Page”, “About Page”, “Contacts”, etc. Let’s we would like to develop “Home Page” which could be `index.pug` which includes some `hello-world` component.

 Project structure can be something like this:

 ```
 index/
 	| - hello-world/